 SBT has been managed under a Quota Management System (QMS) since 1 October 2004.
-The fishery has a Total Allowable Commercial Catch (TACC) of 413 t, the remainder of New Zealand's TAC of 420 t being allocated to recreational (four tonnes) and customary non-commercial fishers (one tonne), and other sources of fishing-related mortality (two tonnes).
-The introduction to the QMS has seen a change from the "Olympic" race for fish seen in previous years.
-This introduction has been associated with a consolidation of the fleet.
+For the 2008/09 season, the fishery had a Total Allowable Commercial Catch (TACC) of 413 t, the remainder of New Zealand's TAC of 420 t being allocated to recreational (four tonnes) and customary non-commercial fishers (one tonne), and other sources of fishing-related mortality (two tonnes).
+The introduction to the QMS saw a change from the "Olympic" race for fish and was associated with a consolidation of the fleet.

 The 2005/06 fishing season resulted in the lowest NZ catch in 10 years (238 t).
-This was attributed to two main factors: the absence of new recruitment into the NZ longline fishery leading to decreased vulnerable biomass (as illustrated in the continued period of low CPUE in the Charter fleet); and the decline in longline effort from the domestic fleet and Charter fleets.
-The catch increased to 379 t in 2006/07 with an increase in effort from the Charter fleet on the WCSI.
-Although effort was reduced in this fishery in 2007/08 catch rates increased with increased numbers of small fish appearing in the catch.
-Total commercial catch was 318 t in 2007/08.
+This was attributed to two main factors: the absence of new recruitment into the New Zealand longline fishery leading to decreased vulnerable biomass (as illustrated in the continued period of low CPUE in the charter fleet); and the decline in longline effort from the domestic fleet and charter fleets.
+Catches have increased since then as a consequence of a consolidation of the domestic flee and small fish reappearing in the catch.
+In 2008-09 commercial removals were 417.3 tonnes.